Azure/azure-signalr/docs/emulator.md

 # Azure SignalR Local Emulator

 When developing serverless applications, we provide an Azure SignalR Local Emulator to make the local development and integration easier.
 Please note that the emulator works only for serverless scenarios, for *Default* mode that the Azure SignalR Service acts as a proxy, you can directly use self-host SignalR to do local development.
+Please also note that emulator only works for *Transient* transport type (the default one) and doesn't work for *Persistent* transport type.

 Features available
 ------------------